cioos-atlantic/ocean-data-workshop/METADATA_MANAGEMENT.md

 If you do not have or wish to create a Google account to login to the form, please reach out to us for assitance logging in.

-*TODO* create a demo Google account for attendees to login with that cannot be used to send email.